swjnch/SQL_Projects/Data Mart/README.md

 4. <b>transactions</b> is the count of unique purchases made through Data Mart and sales is the actual dollar amount of purchases
 5. Each record in the dataset is related to a specific aggregated slice of the underlying <b>sales</b> data rolled up into a week_date value which represents the start of the sales week.

+#### Key Learning Points

+1. Data cleaning and manipulation that involved generating new columns from existing columns, null values replacement and grouping data.
+2. Usage of aggregation functions like SUM(), COUNT() with GROUP BY.
+3. Analyzing the impact(in this case growth of sales) of a certain action before and after implementation.